BMSneha419/SaaS-Performance-Analytics/README.md

 # SaaS-Performance-Analytics
 ## Project Overview
 This repository contains a comprehensive analysis of key performance metrics for a fictional SaaS company, Ravenstack.
 The project's purpose is to identify critical drivers of customer churn and revenue contraction, providing actionable, data-backed insights to improve business strategy and customer retention using **SQL**.
-The dataset is sourced from kaggle.
+The datasets are sourced from kaggle.

 ## Project Phases & Analysis
 The project is structured into five distinct phases.